abuiles/ember-101/anatomy.md

 finally it is loaded with **loader.js** which is a minimalist **AMD** loader.

-If you want to use coffee script you can use it but it is encouraged to use plain JS and ES6 where possible, we'll explore on next chapters its syntax and features.
+If you want to use **CoffeeScript** you can use it but it is encouraged to use plain JS and ES6 where possible, we'll explore on next chapters its syntax and features.